bradymholt/geekytidbits.com/posts/2022-12-12-i-switched-to-an-iphone/index.md

 title: I switched to an iPhone
 ---

 For the past 10 years I've been an Android user.
 And, I've exclusively had Google phones, starting with the [Nexus 5](https://en.wikipedia.org/wiki/Nexus_5) and most recently the [Pixel 3](https://en.wikipedia.org/wiki/Pixel_3).
 Before that, I had an [iPhone 4](https://en.wikipedia.org/wiki/IPhone_4).
-But, I just switched back and now have a shiny new and beautiful iPhone 13 mini.
+But, I just switched back and now have a shiny new iPhone 13 mini.

 <div style="text-align: center;">
   <img src="iphone_13_mini.jpg" alt="iPhone 13 mini"/>